Click on the links below to preview selected pages from this course.

-Target audience: Medical laboratory scientists, medical laboratory technicians, and MLS students.
+Intended audience: Medical laboratory scientists, medical laboratory technicians, and MLS & MLT students.

 Content information: This course discusses the use of red cell indices and red cell distribution width to describe a population of red blood cells.
 The course provides information regarding interpretation of red cell histograms that are part of the automated cell count and correlations between indices, RDWs, and peripheral blood smear observations.